Symmetric Reduction and Hamilton-Jacobi Equations of the Controlled Underwater Vehicle-Rotor System

-{\bf Abstract.} In this paper, we first give the regular point reduction by stages and Hamilton-Jacobi theorem of regular controlled Hamiltonian (RCH) system with symmetry on the generalization of a semidirect product Lie group.
-Next, as an application of the theoretical result, we consider the underwater vehicle with two internal rotors as a regular point reducible by stages RCH system, by using semidirect product Lie group and Hamiltonian reduction by stages.
-In the cases of coincident and non-coincident centers of buoyancy and gravity, we give explicitly the motion equation and Hamilton-Jacobi equation of reduced underwater vehicle-rotors system on a symplectic leaf by calculation in detail, respectively, which show the effect on controls in regular symplectic reduction by stages and Hamilton-Jacobi theory.\\
+{\bf Abstract.} In this paper, we first give the regular point reduction and the two types of Hamilton-Jacobi equation for a regular controlled Hamiltonian (RCH) system with symmetry and momentum map on the generalization of a semidirect product Lie group.
+Next, as an application of the theoretical results, we consider the underwater vehicle with two internal rotors as a regular point reducible RCH system, in the cases of coincident and non-coincident centers of buoyancy and gravity, we derive precisely the geometric constraint conditions of the reduced symplectic form for the dynamical vector field of the regular point reducible controlled underwater vehicle-rotor system, that is, the two types of Hamilton-Jacobi equation for the reduced controlled underwater vehicle-rotor system by calculation in detail, respectively.
+These researches reveal the deeply internal relationships of the geometrical structures of phase spaces, the dynamical vector fields and controls of the system.\\